RVSagar/panda_simulator/README.md

 # To-Do

-1. Make it easy to move back and forth from simulation to the real robot.
+\[ ] Make it easy to move back and forth from simulation to the real robot.
 I think it mainly needs changes to the controller list in the MoveIt! config.
+&nbsp;
 \[x] Update dynamics parameters using http://diag.uniroma1.it/~gaz/panda2019.html